 Select the FILE tab from the PowerPoint ribbon.
 From the list of available options on the left-hand side, choose Export.

 Instantly, ‘Send to Microsoft Word’ window should pop up.
 Here, choose the type of page layout you want.
 I selected Notes next to Slides however, you can select Blank lines next to slides.
 Choosing this option simply creates blank lines next to each slide in Word.
-Person you are sharing the document with can use the space to take down their own notes.
+The person you are sharing the document with can use the space to take down their own notes.